 However, if the kneecap becomes completely dislocated, the backside of it and the femur (thighbone) can become damaged, requiring surgical repair, done arthroscopically and as an outpatient procedure.
 I may also need to tighten or release certain tendons or ligaments that are pulling the kneecap off-track.
 The surgery is quite helpful for this condition when it does not respond to conservative treatment.
 Recovery time is variable depending the treatment necessary but is usually between 6 to 12 weeks.
 Return to work and driving are similar to ACL surgery.

 Now that you know the underlying conditions that cause a “trick knee”, it is easy to understand that there is nothing magical or fun about its unreliability.
 Do yourself a favor and have it examined by a fellowship-trained Orthopaedist who can recommend a solution to make your trick knee disappear for good.

 Boyd W. Haynes, III, MD is a fellowship-trained and board-certified Orthopaedic Specialist with Orthopaedic & Spine Center in Newport News, Virginia.
-Named a “Top Doc for 2012 & 2013” by a survey of Hampton Roads Physicians, Dr. Haynes’ practice is focused primarily on sports-related injuries and disorders, and on total and partial joint replacements of the hip and knee, including the MAKOplasty surgical system.
+Named a “Top Doc for 2012 – 2018” by a survey of Hampton Roads Physicians, Dr. Haynes’ practice is focused primarily on sports-related injuries and disorders, and on total and partial joint replacements of the hip and knee, including the MAKOplasty surgical system.
 Call 757-596-1900 to make an appointment.
-Visit www.osc-ortho.com to learn more about OSC and Dr. Haynes.